supaflare/supaflare/README.md

    5. `SUPABASE_JWT_SECRET` with the **Config > JWT Secret**.
    6. `SUPABASE_URL` with the **Config > URL**.
    7. `SUPAFLARE_ADMIN_KEY` with a random non-empty string, used as secret for manual updates.
+   8. `MASK_WORKER_URL` with your worker hostname for masking.
+Eg: test.workers.dev
 3. Click on the Actions tab, manually run the workflows.

 ### Configure Supabase Auth